Bonner Center

 • $4,500 to support second summer of service

-• Domestic and international group service trip opportunities
+• Group service trip opportunities

 • Access to the national Bonner Foundation support network